MkFoster/react-native-photo-tutorial/README.md

 ### Why Expo?

-Expo is a great way to get a React-Native project running on your mobile device without hard-wiring to your development (dev) machine.
-Previously, if you were building a mobile application, you would have to connect a Lightning or USB cable between your dev machine and your mobile device to test out your app on your mobile device.
+[Expo](https://expo.io/) is a great way to get a React-Native project running on your mobile device without hard-wiring to your development (dev) machine.
+Previously, if you were building a mobile application, you would have to connect a Lightning or USB cable between your dev machine and your mobile device to test out your app.
 If you were developing an iOS app you would have to use a Mac running Xcode to get your app on your device.
 This is pretty silly considering both devices have a network connection.
 Expo offers an alternative.

 ### How does Expo work?